asyaharoyan/api-inspira/README.md

   ## Manual Testing

-  **Profiles**
+All tests were passed during manual testing.

+### Profiles

-  `/profiles` - Returns a list of all the profiles in the database ordered by creation date - Pass `/profiles/<int:pk>` - Returns a single profile with a correct ID and a list of all it's values and if the user isn't the owner of the profile, they can't edit it, if the user owns the profile they can edit it
+- `/profiles` - Returns a list of all profiles in the database, ordered by creation date.
+- `/profiles/<int:pk>` - Returns a single profile with the correct ID and its details.
+If the user is not the profile owner, they cannot edit it.
+If the user owns the profile, they can edit it.

-  **Posts**
+### Posts

-  `/posts` - Returns a list of posts and if the user is logged in can create a post `/posts/<int:pk>` - Returns a single post with a correct ID and a list of all it's values and if the user isn't the owner of the post, they can't edit it, if the user owns the post they can edit it
+- `/posts` - Returns a list of posts.
+Logged-in users can create a post.
+- `/posts/<int:pk>` - Returns a single post with the correct ID and its details.
+If the user is not the post owner, they cannot edit or delete it.
+If the user owns the post, they can edit or delete it.
+When clicking the delete button, a confirmation form pops up.

-  All the links for profile picture and post picture are working
+All links for profile pictures and post images are functional.

-  **Followers**
-  **Likes**
-  **Comments**
+### Followers

+- `/followers` - Lists followers.
+A dropdown menu allows selecting a user to view their followers.
+- `/followers/<int:pk>` - Displays a single profile's ID.
+Users can follow a profile if it is not their own.
+They can also unfollow if they already follow the profile.

+### Likes

+- `/likes` - Allows liking a post.
+Trying to like the same post multiple times is not permitted.
+- `/likes/<int:pk>` - Allows unliking a post if the user is the owner of the like.

+### Comments

+- `/comments` - Logged-in users can leave a comment.
+- `/comments/<int:pk>` - Returns a single comment with the correct ID and its details.
+The comment owner can edit or delete it.
+Non-owners cannot edit the comment.
+When clicking the delete button, a confirmation popup appears.

+### Sign In

+- Logged-in users cannot see the **Sign In** button.
+- `/dj-rest-auth/login` - Logged-out users can log in using valid credentials.

+### Sign Up

+- Logged-in users cannot see the **Sign Up** button and cannot access `/dj-rest-auth/registration`.
+- `/dj-rest-auth/registration` - Users can create a profile.
+The form ensures that passwords match and checks if the user already exists.

+### Sign Out

+- If the user is logged in, the **Sign Out** button appears next to the username.
+Clicking the button signs the user out.
+- Logged-out users cannot access `/dj-rest-auth/logout/`.

   ## PEP8 Validation